IEEEFiratComputerSociety/Letter_Digit_Classification/README.md

 <br>
 First of all, The model was needed data for training.
 Data collection and preparing are time consuming process, and require different skills.
 For those reasons, we as a team have decided to use a ready dataset.
-We used balanced emnist data set. there are digits and letters in the dataset.
+We used balanced emnist data set.
+There are digits and letters in the dataset.

 ![](data/readme_image/myplot.png)